 Now that we have gotten our feet wet in the world of Zoom, we are going to get even more adventurous.
-Sue Pelland of suepellanddesigns.com will be giving a presentation on Rotary Cut Applique at our October 1st meeting.
+Sue Pelland of suepellanddesigns.com gave a presentation on Rotary Cut Applique at our October 1st meeting.
 Then, in November, we are pleased to welcome back Jenny Lyon of quiltskipper.com for both a presentation and a virtual two part workshop.

 Sue offers a free on-line mini-workshop, Facebook live classes, and on-line retreats, as well as the tools and templates to make appliqué easier.
 Jenny wowed those of us able to take her class when she was here.
 She has a great blog and on-line tutorials as well.